N.J. mom allegedly beaten up by 13-year-old after she complained about boys bullying her son

 "They told my son, 'Mexicans should go back behind the wall,' " Ruiz told NBC New York.

-One of those boys was the one who attacked her on Wednesday, she said.
+One of those boys was the one who attacked her Wednesday, she said.

 "When the guy come and he say a lot of bad words and I say, 'Stop don’t, don't do that,' and the guy say, 'Shut up,' and punched me," said Ruiz, whose right eye still appeared red days after the alleged attack.